onyxdev360/webpack-bootstrap5-starter/README.md

 ## Goals

-Provide a simple starting point for an HTML 5 project:
+Provide a simple starting point for creating a HTML 5 project:

 - ✅ Webpack 5
 - ✅ Linting